PR firm v-Fluence is run by former Monsanto communications chief Jay Byrne. By Jonathan Matthews and Claire Robinson

 Bonus Eventus is “a private social networking portal” set up to suppress criticism and opposition to GMOs and pesticides around the world, while denigrating agroecology and other alternatives to industrial agriculture.
 And this secure online space for influential GMO and pesticide supporters, including government officials from multiple countries and even regulators, is where the secret profiles are shared.

 The website’s home page currently proclaims that Bonus Eventus “is grounded in scientific integrity” and that “At Bonus Eventus, we believe in the principles of transparency and accountability”.
-But the Wayback Machine has repeatedly archived this page since 2013 and for its first couple of years it only showed a giant tulip.
+But the Wayback Machine has repeatedly archived this page since 2013 and for its first couple of years it showed only a giant tulip.
 Then, for several more, it bore just the single sentence: “Bonus Eventus is a community platform supporting independent initiatives in support of favorable outcomes in food and agriculture”.

 The archived pages show that, despite the more recent talk of “transparency”, at no point has there been a link from these publicly accessible pages to where invitation-only members can log in for the real action.